Welcome to day four of Twelve Days To Get Ready For Christmas. Today I am sharing some fun Christmas dishes and table decor ideas.

-I know this table has a lot of cranberry color and I love it!
-And I am sure that you will see at least some in almost every photo.
-I already own a lot of cranberry Christmas dishware and I cannot wait to share it all this holiday season.
+I know this table has a lot of shades of red and I love it!
+It’s a good thing that I already own a lot of burgundy Christmas-colored dishware and I cannot wait to share it all throughout the holiday season.

-I love to add a lot of texture to my tables too.
-I started with the woven placemat, added a red charger, and stacked more plates on top and I used a plaid pillow cover to center my flower arrangement.
+I also love to add a lot of texture to my tables too.
+On this table, I started with the woven placemat, added a red charger, and stacked more plates on top.
+I used a plaid pillow cover to center my flower arrangement.
 It’s always fun to add non-tableware items to the table.

 My biggest piece of advice is don’t just look for tabletop decor when you set your holiday table.
 Add all kinds of decor to your table!

-Don’t be afraid to mix shades of red or green (or any color!).
+Don’t be afraid to mix shades of red and green (or any color!).

 Just in case you are interested in finding any of these plates, here is everything you need to know!

-This is where I buy most of my cranberry glasses.
+This is where I buy most of my vintage cranberry glasses.
 In fact, every time I post this link I end up buying something first to add to my collection too!
 My last two purchases were cranberry bowls and a complete punch bowl set.
 I just found some cranberry glass bowls and I cannot wait for them to arrive!

-I put together a photo of the glasses I hope to use this holiday season.
+I love this photo of some of the glasses I hope to use this holiday season.
 This is part of my cranberry glass collection that I store in our Butler’s Pantry.
 I will use all of these for Christmas including the gold-accented glasses stored on the bottom shelf.
 This is only a sampling of the glasses I have.
 Sadly, they wouldn’t all fit on the shelves for this photo!

 Christmas Florals and More